-Arizona is home to over 472,000 sole proprietorships, making up 70.3% of all businesses in the state, according to the IRS.
+According to the IRS, Arizona is home to over 472,000 sole proprietorships, which make up 70.3% of all businesses in the state.
 With low startup costs and minimal paperwork, sole proprietorships are popular for Arizona entrepreneurs looking to start a business quickly and easily.

 What is a sole proprietorship?

-A sole proprietorship is the simplest business structure wherein the business and the owner are considered the same legal entity.
+A sole proprietorship is the simplest business structure in which the business and its owner are considered the same legal entity.
 This means the business has no existence apart from the owner, and there is no legal distinction between the owner and their business.
 Thus, the owner is entitled to all profits and has unlimited responsibility for all losses and debts.

 A unique aspect of a sole proprietorship in Arizona is that a husband and wife can operate as a single entity, thanks to the state’s community property laws.
 This feature could be particularly beneficial for family-run businesses.